 Yet you’re not quite sure where to start.
 That’s where I can help!

 I’m Rachel Paz.
-I’m a dating coach for independent women who feel like finding companionship and intimacy is impossible without giving up lives they love.
-I teach my clients to own who they are and what they want so they can find the right amount of space in their lives to share with a guy who really gets them.
+I’m a relationship-readiness coach for independent women who feel like finding companionship and intimacy is impossible without giving up lives they love.
+I teach my clients to powerfully own who they are and what they want so they can get rid of old patterns and find the right amount of space in their lives to share with a guy who really gets them.

 Did I wake up one day and magically know exactly what I wanted in a relationship and how to get it (or how to help other people get it)?
 No, definitely not.